medvision-io/docs/content/pages/local-pacs/local-pacs.md

 },
 ```

 You can create as many users as you need.
+It's a good practice to have at least 2 different users (one for the application and one for the server), but we encourage you to provide unique users per workstation.

 To still being able to use DicomWeb with Orthanc you then have to provide that password in `DicomWeb` property inside `orthanc.json` file.